l-ching/Milestone-2/README.md

 - Lindsey Ching (lching)

 ### Background:
-The goal of our Milestone 2 Project was two-fold: 1) predict national park visitation through supervised learning techniques and 2) cluster parks based on ecosystem similarity using a K-means clustering algorithm.
+The goal of our Milestone 2 Project is twofold: 1) predict national park visitation through supervised learning techniques and 2) cluster parks based on ecosystem similarity using a K-means clustering algorithm.
 Included in this repository are the datasets and notebooks used to conduct the analyses described in our final report.